itsjojun/blog-itsjojun-com/_posts/2025-09-18-how-computers-work.md

 # comments: false   # disable commenting for this post
 ---

-# How Computers Handle Data in Binary
+## How Computers do anything

-Computers handle data using **binary**, which means everything is stored as **0s and 1s**.

 Computers don’t understand words, pictures, or numbers the way humans do.
+In fact they actually do not really 'understand' or work with more than two things which, at the most basic level are two kind of states, POWER OFF and POWER ON.
+Or something or nothing, yes or no, or positive or negative, or just simply put in numbers, 0 and 1.

-At the most basic level, they are made of tiny switches called **transistors**.
-A switch can be **ON** or **OFF**, just as any switch (e. g. a light switch) can.
-A turned off switch or transistor is described as to be at state `0` and a turned on switch or transistor at state `1`.
+At the most basic level computers are all made up of tiny switches called **transistors**.
+Each an every one of these switches can be **ON** or **OFF**, just as any switch (e. g. a light switch) can.
+A turned off switch or transistor (thats what they are correctly called) is described as to be at state `0` and a turned on switch or transistor at state `1`.
 You may also know this way of describing on or off states from your home devices like switches on vacum cleaners and so on.

-Because computers can only handle `on` or `off` states or, correctly saying, `0` and `1`, every piece of data like numbers, letters, images, movies, music is converted into a **long sequence of 0s and 1s** and handled as it by the computer.
+Because computers can only handle and save `on` or `off` states or, correctly saying, `0` and `1`, every piece of "data" we as humans know as such (like digital emails, images, movies, music, etc.) is converted into a **long sequence of 0s and 1s** and handled as it by the computer.

+This system of 0s and 1s is called the binary system, as there only do exist *two* states.
+The word binary comes from the Latin word bini, meaning two together or pair.

+Now knowing that, implies that for saving large amounts of data (), computers must have many of these switches.
+And they do,

+Fascinating, isn't it?
+But its not the end.

+In order to be able to handle and store a image or video, a computer needs

+where does computer word come from?

 - Using only two states makes computers **fast, reliable, and simple**.